Julian-Lafond/Projects/asgn1/README.md

-#Assignment 1 - Pass the Pigs
+Pass the Pigs

-In this program, each player rolls a pig and the player is awarded points depending how the pig lands.
-The first player to reach 100 points wins.
+This program is a self-playing implementation game in which up to 10 players roll a pig and gain points until a player reaches 100 points.
+Each player may roll the pig until they land on its side.

-# Building
+Points are given as shown:

-To build the program:
+SIDE	End turn

-$ clang -Wall -Wextra -Wpendatic -Werror -o pig pig.c names.h
+BACK	10 pts

-#Running
+UPRIGHT	10 pts

-To run the program:
+SNOUT	15 pts

-$ ./pig
+EARS	5 pts